-Mr. Bilotta noted that staff would be serving in two roles: part of the technical advisory committee (e.g. engineers, staff, Ramsey County, watershed districts, MnDOT, and other agencies) and also assisting with the public input process to inform that process in a timely and effective manner, while making sure the broadest geographical spread is available to ensure neighborhood involvement and input.
+Mr. Bilotta noted that staff would be serving in two roles: part of the technical advisory committee (e.g. engineers, staff, Ramsey County, watershed districts, MnDOT, and other agencies) and also assisting with the public input process as liaisons to inform that process in a timely and effective manner, while making sure the broadest geographical spread is available to ensure neighborhood involvement and input.

-At the request of Chair Becker, Mr. Bilotta confirmed that part of the consultant budget involved their facilitation of and leading of those meetings and the organizational structure of those meetings which would be ultimately subject to City Council approval as to the final process and schedule.
+At the request of Chair Becker, Mr. Bilotta confirmed that part of the consultant budget involved their facilitation of and leading of those meetings and the organizational structure of those meetings; which would be -ultimately subject to City Council approval as to the final process determined and when it will happen.and schedule.

 Mr. Bilotta noted that most expenses for the RFP process and solicitation of the outside consultant will occur later this year; but advised that those cost estimates would need to be penciled in by May of 2016 to facilitate the 2017 budget cycle prior to City Council approval of that budget.

-For the purpose of full disclosure, Commissioner Grefenberg advised that he had contacted Mr. Bilotta several weeks ago and suggested that the previous steering committee, to which he had been appointed, be allowed to comment on the last Comprehensive Plan process in order to inform the new process by learning from its past mistakes and successes.
-Commissioner Grefenberg noted, for example, that from his perspective one of the mistakes eight years ago was that land use changes didn't go back to the affected neighborhood, creating subsequent problems with those neighborhoods unaware of those changes.
-Commissioner Grefenberg recommended the new process be organized to provide that neighborhood review when such land use changes became apparent but before they were adopted.
+For the purpose of full disclosure, Commissioner Grefenberg advised that he had contacted Mr. Bilotta several weeks ago and suggested that the previous steering committee, of to which he had been a member appointed, be allowed to comment on the last Comprehensive Plan process and in order to inform the new process by learning from those its past mistakes and successes.
+Commissioner Grefenberg noted, for example, that from his perspective one of the mistakes eight years ago was that land use changes didn't go back to the affected neighborhood(s), creating subsequent problems with those neighborhoods unaware of those changes.
+Commissioner Grefenberg suggested recommended the new process be organized to provide that second lookneighborhood review by the neighborhood(s) when such land use changes became apparent but before they were adopted \(\frac{1}{2}\).

-Commissioner Grefenberg also said he had asked staff to early in the process indicate why this new Comprehensive Plan was important for Roseville residents.
-From his perspective, he opined that much of the information in the Comprehensive Plan would be of little interest to most residents, but land use changes and possibly other issues ,such as community vision and goals, would be of importance to residents.
+Commissioner Grefenberg and also said noted that he had also asked staff to early in the process indicate for the benefit of the public why this periodic new eComprehensive pPlan update was is important for Roseville residents.
+From his perspective, Commissioner Grefenberg he opined that most much of the information in the Ceomprehensive pPlan would ill-be of little importance-interest to most residents, but he considered that the land use changes reviewand possibly other issues, such as community vision and goals, would prove be of importance to residents.